phil-hanley/warehouse-slotting-tool/README.md

 ### Location Classification Type

 For the **Article Picking Analysis** page, I wanted users to be able to filter articles stored either in floor or shelf locations.
-Since there is no column in any of the source data that directly identifies this attribute, I created a `Location Type` measure to assign a location type to each article.
+Since there is no column in any of the source data that directly identifies this attribute, I created a `Location Type` calculated column to assign a location type to each article.

 ```DAX
 Location Type =